davido912/data-proc/README.md

 ## Quickstart
 The repository's root directory contains an executable `run.sh`.
 The quickstart executable can be used with 4 different flags:
-* `deploy` - runs Architecture A
+* `--deploy` - runs Architecture A
-* `destroy` - Destroys all resources created by Architecture A
+* `--destroy` - Destroys all resources created by Architecture A
-* `deploy-rabbitmq` - runs Architecture B
+* `--deploy-rabbitmq` - runs Architecture B
-* `destroy-rabbitmq` - Destroys all resources created by Architecture B
+* `--destroy-rabbitmq` - Destroys all resources created by Architecture B

-While being in the root directory execute the following to initialise the project:
+For example, while being in the root directory execute the following to initialise the project:
 ```
-./run.sh deploy
+./run.sh --deploy
 ```

 Do note that once you deploy the application, unittests/integration tests will also run and logs would be